sapphirepp/sapphirepp/README.md

 ```

 Again, this is the definition of the method `vector_value` of the object
-`BackgroundVelocityfield`.
+`BackgroundVelocityField`.
 This time it is not a constant velocity field, but a
 velocity field, which depends on \(x\).
 This is expressed with using the first
 coordinate in `point` , i.e. `point[0]`.
 When sapphire needs to know the
 velocity \(\mathbf{u}\), it calls `vector_value` and it hands over the